-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 SogoTrade offers virtual trading while Charles Schwab does not.
-Taking a look at mobile trading, Both Charles Schwab and SogoTrade offer clients access to an iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Charles Schwab while SogoTrade offers none of these.
-On the whole, when it comes to tools, research, and mobile trading, Charles Schwab was rated Best in Class - Platforms & Tools and Best in Class - Research in 2017, while SogoTrade was rated none of these.
+For mobile trading, Charles Schwab and SogoTrade both have a iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Charles Schwab while SogoTrade offers customers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab was rated Best in Class - Platforms & Tools and Best in Class - Research in 2017, while SogoTrade was rated none of these.

 Overall, Charles Schwab takes the upper hand with 4.50 stars over SogoTrade's 3.00 stars.